chingc/resume/README.md

 BentoBox
 New York City, NY

-- Primary lead in transitioning the codebase from Python 2 to Python 3.
+- Lead the transition to Python 3 and Django 3 for the main codebase.
-- Built a highly scaleable CI infrastructure using GitHub Actions and Amazon EC2 instances.
+- Built a highly scaleable CI infrastructure with GitHub Actions and Amazon EC2 instances.
-- Improve developer quality of life by building developer requested features, increasing automation, and reducing complexity.
+- Improved developer quality of life by building developer requested features and tools.
+- Reduced overhead and human errors by increasing automation and reducing complexity.

 *Restaurant websites, online ordering, gift cards and more.
 All in one place.*